Jade (Mortal Kombat): Gameplay

 Jade copied Kitana's attacks for her secret battle in Mortal Kombat II, in particular her "Fan Throw", but was extremely fast and immune to projectile attacks.
 Upon her playable debut in Ultimate Mortal Kombat 3, her primary weapon became a magical steel bō staff, which was also used in her Fatalities, mostly for impaling her opponents.
 Her projectile attack in the game was a three-pronged boomerang that players could shoot in three different forward directions through varying joystick and button combinations.
 Jade's body-propel attack, a kick that sees her encased in a smoking green glow, is a variant of Johnny Cage's Shadow Kick.
+Her projectile immunity from MKII was also reworked into a special move that lasts for several seconds.
 Sega Saturn Magazine's guide to Ultimate Mortal Kombat 3 described her specials as leading into "some devastating combo attacks," adding that she was especially hard to win against as the CPU-controlled opponent.

 Jade's moves, along with these of Mileena and Kitana, were used in Mortal Kombat Trilogy to create the hidden composite character Khameleon.
 In their 1997 review of the game, GameSpot described both Jade and Noob Saibot in Trilogy as being "incredibly overpowered, with moves that run from rendering projectiles ineffective to making characters momentarily powerless."
 She was a non-playable boss character in Shaolin Monks, fighting alongside both Kitana and Mileena.
 Prima Games rated Jade an overall score of seven out of ten, higher than Kitana and Mileena, for the 2006 compilation title Mortal Kombat: Armageddon, in which she was playable along with the entire Mortal Kombat roster.
 For the 2011 reboot, Prima opined that her "speed, safe attacks, and savvy combo abilities put her near the top of the cast."

 For Mortal Kombat X, Jade's special attacks were given to Kitana for her "Mournful" gameplay variation, described in the game as her paying tribute to "her fallen best friend" by "employing the weapons of the deceased master assassin."